The Tier-1 Brands

 The Mid-Tier Contenders

 Nectar, DreamCloud, and Casper occupy the competitive mid-tier.
-They offer good value, solid trial periods, and acceptable construction quality — but less differentiation than tier-1.
+They offer good value, solid trial periods, and acceptable construction quality.
 Nectar's forever warranty is a meaningful consumer-friendly policy.
-Casper's zoned support was innovative but has been widely copied.
+Casper pioneered the zoned-support concept that's now widespread.
 Bear's athlete-focused marketing corresponds to real construction choices (cooling fabrics, responsive foams).

 The Organic Specialists